 Third: The data are extensively used by the fishing industry and by providers of services to the fishing industry in making investment decisions and in long term planning of marketing strategies.
 ABARES frequently receives requests from the public and industry stakeholders for assistance with accessing information contained in the publication.
-Annually, around 200 hard copies of the publication are distributed to stakeholders.
+Requests range from being fairly specific, for example production of a particular species in a particular state, to generic, for example focused on the relative size of the wild catch sector to aquaculture and how this has changed over time.